 When a DUI threatens everything, you need a lawyer who understands the science and knows how to challenge the prosecution’s case.

 The ACS-CHAL Forensic Lawyer-Scientist Designation recognizes attorneys who have completed advanced scientific education, passed a demanding forensic science examination, and demonstrated the ability to critically analyze forensic evidence used in criminal and DUI cases.
-Fewer than six attorneys in Florida hold this credential through the American Chemical Society’s Chemistry and the Law Division.
+Only six attorneys in Florida hold this credential through the American Chemical Society’s Chemistry and the Law Division, and Rory is one of them.
 Rory completed the required scientific coursework and passed the Lawyer-Scientist examination through the Axion Labs program, equipping him to evaluate toxicology, laboratory procedures, and analytical testing methods that often form the foundation of DUI and drug prosecutions.

 A DUI arrest starts a clock.
 License suspensions, court deadlines, and early decisions can have lasting consequences.
 Reaching out sooner gives you more options to protect your record, your driving privileges, and your future.
 If you’ve been arrested, the right experience and guidance early can make a meaningful difference.